mojodna/osm2orc/README.md

 ```

 **NOTE**: `osm.mojodna.net` is in AWS's `us-east-1` region, so **please** make sure that you're using Athena in the same region, for both performance and cost reasons.

+The schemas should also work with Presto, Spark, and Hive, although the location protocol may need to be changed to `s3a:` and `hadoop-aws-2.7.3.jar` and `aws-java-sdk-1.7.4.jar` (*not* the latest) must be available in your `CLASSPATH`.

 ## Sample Queries